 Barking Crab gets really lively at night, especially when they have live music.
-It's close to a lot of popular attractions - the Children's Museum, Institute of Contemporary Art, the Greenway (on the city side of the Channel), and not too far from the Bank of America Pavilion and the Boston Convention and Expo Center.
+It's close to a lot of popular attractions - the Children's Museum, Institute of Contemporary Art, the Greenway (on the city side of the Channel), and not too far from the Rockland Trust Bank Pavilion concert venue and the Boston Convention and Expo Center.

-In addition to live lobsters and other seafood, they have some terrific carryout options such as chowder and maybe the best value for lobster roll in the city (so affordable that it's on my Cheap Eats list!).
-There's a picnic table or 2 where you can sit and eat, but if these are occupied, just walk over to the Rose Kennedy Greenway, where you'll find lots of benches and low walls where you can sit and eat.
+In addition to live lobsters and other seafood, James Hook has some terrific carryout options such as chowder and maybe the best value for lobster roll in the city.
+You'll see a few picnic tables where you can sit and eat, but if these are occupied, just walk over to the Rose Kennedy Greenway, where you'll find lots of benches and low walls where you can sit and eat.

 Enjoy your Boston trip, and hope you have some great seafood meals!